BIOCROSSROADS IS ADVANCING

 Brenda Bratton joined BioCrossroads in January 2005 as Executive Assistant for David Johnson, President and CEO.
 Previously she worked at the law firm of Baker & Daniels for 15 years.

-Brian, project director for BioCrossroads, has a strong background in life sciences market development and research, and is responsible for identifying and developing opportunities for growth within Indiana’s life sciences sector.
-He authors reports and performs market research on the industry and supports the City of Indianapolis’ and State’s economic development by providing market information to attract and grow life sciences companies.
+Brian Stemme is Senior Vice President of Engagement for BioCrossroads.
+He has a strong background in life sciences market development and research.
+He is responsible for identifying and developing opportunities for growth within Indiana’s life sciences sector, evaluating early-stage companies for investment by BioCrossroads’ seed funds and supporting the State’s efforts to attract and grow life sciences companies.

 Brian led the formation of the Central Indiana Corporate Partnership’s AgriNovus Indiana, a nonprofit established in 2013 to leverage Indiana’s strengths in agricultural innovation, working with industry CEOs, Indiana’s Lieutenant Governor and Purdue University to launch the new entity, publish a first-of-its-kind report and support early-stage ag-tech companies.